Dreaming of Morocco Women-Only Tour

-After lunch, you will head over the mountains to Marrakech.
+After lunch, we will head over the mountains to Marrakech.
 Once in Marrakech, we will check into our riad and then head off to the Jemaa el-Fna, the center square of the medina.
-Coming alive at night with the local storytellers, entertainers, and mouth-watering barbeque pits, the square is well worth a visit.
+Coming alive at night with the local storytellers, entertainers, and mouth-watering barbeque pits.
+The square is well worth a visit.
 A quiet cup of tea on the terrace of an adjacent café provides a spectacular aerial view of the bustling square.

 After breakfast, you will be transferred to the airport for departure.